-Welcome to the home page for the Exif Viewer, a Mozilla Firefox/Thunderbird extension that extracts and displays the EXIF (Exchangeable Image File), IPTC-NAA/IIM (International Press Telecommunications Council - Newspaper Association of America / Information Interchange Model), and IPTC Core (Adobe XMP (Extensible Metadata Platform)) metadata, as stored by digital still cameras, in both local and remote JPEG/JPG images.
+Welcome to the home page for the Exif Viewer, a Mozilla Firefox/Pale Moon/Google Chrome extension that extracts and displays the EXIF (Exchangeable Image File), IPTC-NAA/IIM (International Press Telecommunications Council - Newspaper Association of America / Information Interchange Model), and IPTC Core (Adobe XMP (Extensible Metadata Platform)) metadata, as stored by digital still cameras, in JPEG/JPG images.

-The extension also adds “View EXIF Data” items to the “Link” and “Image” parts of the browser context menu (right-click pop-up), to make it easier to invoke the Exif Viewer from Firefox.
+This version works for both local and remote JPEG images, and has a more complicated interface, allowing you to browse to a local file and to specify several options.
+The extension adds an “Exif Viewer” item to the Tools browser menu, and also adds “View EXIF Data” items to the “Link” and “Image” parts of the browser context menu (right-click pop-up), to make it easier to invoke the Exif Viewer from Firefox.

 The metadata includes camera and picture settings, GPS (Global Positioning System) information if applicable, etc. that digital still cameras embed in their JPEG digital photographs.
 This information is stored in EXIF format according to the TIFF specification, and may be found in JPEG, TIFF, PNG, MIFF, and DNG images.
 The EXIF meta information is organized into different Image File Directories (IFDs) within an image; manufacturers can also optionally include proprietary information in the “Maker Note” field.

 The Exif Viewer interprets the stored information according to the EXIF 2.2 standard, and can also understand some of the maker note information from various manufacturers (such as Canon, Casio, Fujifilm, Nikon, Olympus, and Panasonic).
 Additional manufacturers and more details for existing ones may be added in subsequent releases.